 - Preheat oven to 325ºF.

-- Pour in egg whites, stirring to combine.
+- Remove skillet from heat.
+Pour in egg whites, stirring to combine.

-- Move to preheated oven and bake for 35-40 minutes or until eggs are set.
-Cool slightly before slicing into wedges and serving.
+- Move to preheated oven and bake for 35 to 40 minutes, or until eggs are set.
+Cool slightly, about 5 minutes.

 - Slice eggs in half lengthwise and remove yolks.
 Set whites aside.

 - Prepare “mashed cauliflower” by adding raw cauliflower florets in a large pot until very tender, about 10 minutes.

 - Drain, then transfer to a food processor and pureé until smooth, adding water if needed for desired consistency.

 - In a small bowl, combine mashed cauliflower, Walden Farms Amazin’ Mayo & mustard; mix well.

 - Stuff or pipe into egg whites.
 Sprinkle with paprika.
 Refrigerate until serving.

 Recipe Yields: 2 oz of protein and 1 cup of vegetables